Art & Design Educational Programs

 In connecting with national accrediting agencies, the department’s assessment of student learning and the University’s assessment program, the department of art and design designates six major student-learning objectives.
 These objectives are a reflection of (and are expressed in) the department’s mission and philosophy.
 Evidence of these learning objectives and standards are manifested in students’ work and portfolio.
 The potential for our students’ continuing development is essential for the awarding of the professional undergraduate degree.

-objective 1: Creative
+Learning objective 1: Creative

 Learning objective 2: Productive